Data Retention Policy

 For certain categories of Personal Data, there are legal requirements, industry standards and recommendations which govern or indicate applicable retention periods.
 The attached Schedules contain a non-exhaustive list for each applicable country of recommended and/or mandatory retention periods for a selection of processes related to HR and customer relationships.
 The list may serve as guidance when determining retention periods for these categories of data within HYPR in the relevant countries.

 As mentioned, if there is a legal requirement that information is to be retained for a certain amount of time (e.g. accounting and bookkeeping legislation may prescribe specific retention periods that must be observed), the legal requirement takes precedence over this Policy.
-However, Personal Data relating to individuals based in the Europe must be retained or destroyed in compliance with the GDPR, regardless of where that Personal Data is Processed, and the local laws and requirements for the jurisdiction in which that Personal Data is Processed.
+However, Personal Data relating to individuals based in the European Economic Area or United Kingdom must be retained or destroyed in compliance with the GDPR, regardless of where that Personal Data is Processed, and the local laws and requirements for the jurisdiction in which that Personal Data is Processed.

 5.3 Retention Periods